-Granville County, the Town of Butner, the City of Creedmoor, and the Town of Stem have each created independent stormwater utilities.
-These four jurisdictions have opted to share and trade some services in order to reduce costs where possible.
+Granville County, the Town of Butner, the City of Creedmoor, and the Town of Stem have each created independent stormwater utilities and have opted to share and trade some services in order to reduce costs wherever possible.
 For example, all jurisdictions share one stormwater services manager to oversee the utilities, provide expert judgment and guidance, and promote their collective interests in regulatory discussions related to stormwater.
-Additionally, Granville County provides the billing services for each utility (as it does for tax billing).
+Additionally, Granville County provides the billing services for each utility (similar to how the county does tax billing).

-In June 2012, Granville County adopted the first component of the State mandated Falls Rules, the new development regulations, which are intended to improve water quality in Falls Lake.
-If the County had not complied with these State laws, it could have been subject to civil and criminal penalties of up to $25,000 per day and a moratorium on all new development in the Falls Lake Watershed.
+In June 2012, Granville County adopted the first component of the state-mandated Falls Lake Rules, the new development regulations which are intended to improve water quality in Falls Lake.
+If the County had not complied with these state laws, it could have been subject to civil and criminal penalties of up to $25,000 per day and a moratorium on all new development in the Falls Lake Watershed.
 The EPA and State have identified Falls Lake as being an impaired water body (Clean Water Act Section 303(d) list) due to nutrients being deposited by runoff.
 This runoff comes from the Falls Lake Watershed, in which much of Granville County is located.
-The rules affect new and existing development, agricultural, sewer, and septic treatment and discharge throughout the watershed, and the cost of complying with the rules will be higher than the County currently allocates to stormwater-related services.
+The rules affect new and existing development, agricultural, sewer, and septic treatment and discharge throughout the watershed, and the cost of complying with the rules is projected to be higher than the County currently allocates to stormwater-related services.

 There are only two ways to pay for these rising stormwater costs: a tax increase or a fee.
-The fairest way is to assess a fee that takes into account property features that contribute to stormwater runoff and pollution.
-All properties (even tax-exempt and government owned) are subject to the fee.
-Collection of this fee will help Granville County fund existing and additional stormwater services to ensure compliance with the new Falls Lake Rules.
-In all of unincorporated Granville County these include: Upper Neuse River Basin Association dues; Soil & Water Conservation District staff and activities; Cooperative Extension staff; and floodplain development review activities.
-Within the Falls Lake Watershed, the following programs are also provided: Stage 1 existing development inventory & reporting in accordance with the Falls Rules, New Development Program; Falls Lake monitoring, for an independent review of water quality; on-site wastewater (septic) system inventory and inspections; and assistance to property owners with failing systems to protect surface water quality.
+The fairest way is to assess a fee that takes into account property features that contribute to stormwater run-off and pollution.
+All properties (even tax-exempt and government-owned) are subject to the fee.
+Collection of this fee will help fund existing and additional stormwater services to ensure compliance with the Falls Lake Rules.
+In all of unincorporated Granville County these include the Upper Neuse River Basin Association (UNRBA) dues, Soil & Water Conservation District staff and activities, Cooperative Extension staff, and floodplain development review activities.
+Within the Falls Lake Watershed, Stage 1 existing development inventory & reporting, Falls Lake monitoring for an independent review of water quality, on-site wastewater (septic) system inventory and inspections, and assistance to property owners with failing systems to protect surface water quality programs currently exist.

-Below you will find links to the NC Department of Environment and Natural Resources Falls Lake Rules page, stormwater rate tables for unincorporated Granville County properties, both within and outside the Falls Lake Watershed, as well as links for Butner, Creedmoor and Stem rate tables.
+Listed below are links to the NC Department of Environment and Natural Resources Falls Lake Rules page, stormwater rate tables for unincorporated Granville County properties, both within and outside the Falls Lake Watershed, as well as links for Butner, Creedmoor, and Stem rate tables.